-Pododermatitis is a term that refers to inflammation on your dog’s skin.
+Pododermatitis is a term that refers to the inflammation of your dog’s skin.
 It typically occurs on or around the feet.
 It can be caused by bacterial infections, fungal infections like yeast, or certain parasites.
 A yeast infection also may cause your dogs nails and skin to darken.

 Different medical and environmental conditions can also contribute.
 Things like cancer and thyroid problems can cause pododermatitis.
 Trauma to the foot or poor grooming can also add to the issue.

 Aside from the paw being swollen and red, there are a few other symptoms to look for with pododermatitis.
 Some of the symptoms include: